Akon: Personal life

 Akon is said to be a polygamist.
 In 2007, Akon said in an interview with Blender that he had five children (four sons and one daughter) with three different women, and that he was married to one of them.
 As of December 2022, he has nine children.
 In 2023, a woman publicly stated that she was one of four women married to Akon, and that the four wives were located in Atlanta, L.A., and Africa.
 On September 11, 2025, Tomeka Thiam, who he married in 1996, filed for divorce.

 Akon is a Muslim and has also alleged that he is a teetotaler.

 Akon owned a diamond mine in South Africa and denied the existence of blood diamonds (also known as "conflict diamonds") in a 2007 interview, saying: "I don't believe in conflict diamonds.
 That's just a movie.
 Think about it.
 Nobody thought or cared about conflict diamonds until Blood Diamond was released."
 However, he later stated that he does accept that blood diamonds exist and that he was a partial owner of an African mine that is dedicated to avoiding the use of blood diamonds and donating profits to local communities.
 In 2020, he revealed he bowed out due to the underlying ramifications of the business.
 He claimed, "it's worse than the drug business".

 Akon stated during an appearance on the ITV2 show The Hot Desk that he is a fan of the English Premier League club Chelsea.

 Legal issues

 In 1998, Akon was convicted in New Jersey of a gun charge.
 However, it did not result in him serving any jail time, with Akon only being sentenced to three years probation.
 As of November 2025, this remains his only criminal conviction.

-On November 12, 2025, it was revealed that Akon had been booked into prison after being arrested in Chamblee, Georgia on November 7, 2025 on what was described as an "outstanding warrant."
-Akon was also revealed to have had a suspended driver's license since January 2, 2023, with the arrest warrant being issued over a recent failure to appear in court for an incident in Roswell, Georgia in September 2025 which revealed that, in spite of his driver's license suspension, Akon was in fact still driving his Tesla Cybertruck, which he was found stranded in at the time after its battery died.
-He was released from prison after six hours.
+On September 10, 2025, Akon was cited for not having insurance and for driving on a suspended license.
+On November 7, 2025, Akon was arrested in Chamblee, Georgia on an outstanding warrant for failure to appear.
+He was released from jail after six hours.